khanh-alice/books/cpp-primer/chapter-2/README.md

 * (a) `if (p)` checks if `p` is not a null pointer.
 * (b) `if (*p)` checks if `p` points to an object that is not `0`.

+### Exercise 2.23

+No, it is not possible to determine whether a pointer `p` points to a valid object or not with certainty.

+A pointer simply holds a memory address which could point to a valid object or to an invalid memory location.
+Dereference an invalid pointer (i.e., a pointer that does not point to a valid object) will result in undefined behavior, which can manifest as a runtime error, program crash, or other unexpected behavior.

+### Exercise 2.24

+It is because `lp` is a pointer to `long` so it cannot point to type `int` of variable `i`.

+Meanwhile `p` is a pointer to `void` so it can point to any type of object.